pilight/pilight/docs/source/development/lua/async/index.rst

    Unregister the async object from a specific event

+.. c:function:: userdata getUserdata()

+   Returns a persistent userdata table for the lifetime of the thread object.

 .. c:function:: boolean setCallback(string callback)

    The name of the callback being trigger when the event occured

+.. c:function:: boolean setUserdata(userdata table)

+   Set a new persistent userdata table for the lifetime of the thread object.
+The userdata table cannot be of another type as returned from the getUserdata functions.

 .. c:function:: boolean trigger(userdata table)